Grad School Projects

 I began graduate school with one clear goal in mind.
 I wanted to learn more about microbiology.
 Rather than focusing on individual organisms, my undergraduate experience (specifically, my Immunology Professor Dr. FUNK) helped shift my interest to trying to understand the community dynamics that exist between important individuals and other members of the population.
 These other individuals may be overlooked but could still contribute significantly to processes.

-I imagined that my interest would take me more towards a clinical application to the questions I was interested in answering.
+Initially I imagined that my interest would take me more towards a clinical application to the questions I was interested in answering.
 Although, it makes sense now, at the time I never imagined that my work would center more around the impact of microbial communities on the environment.

 IT WAS OCTOBER